silvasouzaadriano/-reactjs-shopping-cart-hook/README.md

 ## Setup instructions

   ### 1. Clone the application in your local repository
       .
-In your terminala run the command:
+In your terminal run the command:

         git clone https://github.com/silvasouzaadriano/reactjs-shopping-cart-hook.git